IntelLabs/networkgym/_sources/index.md.txt

 ---
 ```

-## Benefits of NetworkGym
+## Objectives
-NetworkGym is partitioned into Open-Source (Agent/Client) and Service (Environment) components, yielding the following benefits:
+The NetworkGym Sim-aaS framework consists of four key components: Agent, Client, Server, and Environment, and is designed to achieve the following objectives:
-- **Agent Training without Needing Network Simulation Expertise**: The Agent is tailored for open-source utilization, whereas the Environment is under our management.
-By utilizing open-source NetworkGym Client and API, the Agent interacts with the Environment through public internet connections, enabling agent training without the requirement of network simulation expertise.
+- **AI Development with No Knowledge of Network Simulation**: (AI algorithm) Agent is fully customizable and controlled by developer. (network simulation) Environment is hosted in the cloud.
+By utilizing open-source based NetworkGym Client and APIs, an Agent can interact with the Environment to collect measurement data and inject action, and perform AI training for the configured use-case without any network simulation expertise.
-- **Flexibility in Language and Platform**: The separation of the Agent and Environment provides the freedom to employ various programming languages.
+- **Flexibility in Language and Platform**: The separation of Agent and Environment provides the freedom to employ different programming languages for AI and network simulation respectively.
 For instance, a Python-based Agent can smoothly interact with a C++(ns-3) based simulation Environment.
-- **Controlled Access through the NetworkGym API**: By leveraging the networkgym API for message exchanges, users are prevented from direct access to the simulator or the underlying network environment implementation.
+- **Controlled Access**: The access to Environment is controlled through NetworkGym APIs to hide the details of how a function or feature is implemented in the Environment from developers.
 This controlled access maintains security and oversight.
-- **Independent Deployment**: Separating the Agent and Environment allows them to be deployed on distinct machines or platforms, optimized for specific workloads.
-This approach also accommodates the scenario where they can be developed and maintained by different entities.
+- **Independent Deployment**: Separating Agent and Environment allows them to be deployed on different machines or platforms, optimized for specific workload.
+They can also be developed and maintained by different entities.

 ## Agent